MahmoudElMezain/LSTM_PD/README.md

 # LSTM-enhanced Predictive Display for Wireless Underwater Teleoperation Under Time Delays
-This repository contains the implementation for the paper "LSTM-enhanced Predictive Display for Wireless Underwater Teleoperation Under Time Delays," submitted to OCEANS 2025 Brest Conference.
+This repository contains the implementation for the paper "LSTM-enhanced Predictive Display for Wireless Underwater Teleoperation Under Time Delays," accepted in OCEANS 2025 Brest Conference.
+You can find the paper [here](https://ieeexplore.ieee.org/abstract/document/11104636) .

 Underwater Remotely Operated Vehicles (ROVs) controlled via acoustic communication offer greater maneuverability by eliminating tether constraints, but suffer from significant time delays that hinder operator performance.
 This work introduces a delay mitigation method using a Predictive Display (PD) enhanced by a Long Short-Term Memory (LSTM) neural network.
 The PD predicts the ROV's delayed movements using both a dynamic model and LSTM-based time series forecasting, then displays a virtual robot in real-time, enabling the operator to navigate more intuitively despite the delay.
 Experiments conducted with a bioinspired robotic fish and visual positioning system validate the system's effectiveness in delay-heavy environments up to 2.5 seconds, with additional support from haptic collision alerts.